 Environment Setup for C Program

 In this article, I am going to discuss Environment Setup for C Program Development step by step in the windows operating system.
-Please read our previous article, where we discussed the Structure of C Program in detail.
+Please read our previous article, where we discussed the Structure of the C Program in detail.

 Installation and Environment Setup

 To write the C program, we need an IDE (Integrated Development Environment).
 Generally, IDE provides Editor, Compiler, Linker, and Loader.
-Various software provides the IDE with well-supported features for developing and editing C program.
+Various software provides the IDE with well-supported features for developing and editing C programs.
 Some of the commonly used software is Turbo C, ANSI C, Borland C, etc.